vagus nerve stimulation

-There are several ways to treat epilepsy, and how well each treatment works varies from one person to another.
-Vagus Nerve Stimulation (VNS) therapy is a form of treatment for epilepsy for people whose seizures are not controlled with medication.
+There are several ways to treat epilepsy.
+How well each treatment works varies from one person to another.
+Vagus Nerve Stimulation therapy is a form of treatment for people with epilepsy whose seizures are not controlled with medication.

 What are the vagus nerves?